 Default Replacement Eyebrows and Beards by Simple Life: Because there’s no need to have a shabby beard or eyebrows.

-Fanaskher’s Slider Collection: I use most of the sliders that are available for download here, but I removed some such as the eyeball replacement that’s included.
+Fanaskher’s Slider Collection: I use most of the sliders that are available for download here.
 There are sliders for pretty much everything you might like – arms, legs, hips, different face sliders, butts… All really great for making unique looking sims.
 And butts.
+It also includes eyeball sliders which are useful along with the eyeball mesh.

 Delphy’s Sims 3 Pack Multi-Extractor: I use this little piece of software so I don’t have to install CC through the launcher.